 You will generally find a good selection of restaurants in the main towns offering different choices of cuisine including local Creole and Portuguese specialities.

 You will find a selection of restaurants in the main towns offering local Creole dishes as well as some international cuisine and many will have live Cape Verdean music at least once a week.
 There are numerous bars and restaurants in resort areas such as Santa Maria (on the island of Sal) and Mindelo (on the island of São Vicente), and the music at weekends can last long into the night.
 Bars and nightlife in Cape Verde are great fun and provide tourists with a sense of Cape Verdean culture.

-There are a couple of venues that offer occasional flim nights in Santa Maria also.
+There are a couple of venues that offer occasional film nights in Santa Maria also.

-May of the bars in the main resort centres offer free Wi-Fi, and regular happy hours usually around 4-6pm.
+Many of the bars in the main resort centres offer free Wi-Fi and regular happy hours usually around 4-6pm.

 The smaller or quieter islands including Boa Vista do not have such a wide selection of dishes and the limited menu may well be what they have prepared on the day.

 Prices do vary – expect to pay the equivalent of between €35-€40 for a three-course meal with local wine.
 Local beer is usually around €4 per pint.

 Find out more about food & drink in Cape Verde on our blog.

 In Cape Verde there is an abundance of freshly caught seafood including tuna, wahoo, bica and lobster.

-Vegetarians are increasingly well catered for on hotels with many offering a vegetarian dish or cooking something to order however in local restaurants the choice will be more limited with a pasta dish or omlette typically offered.
+Vegetarians are increasingly well catered for at hotels, with many offering a vegetarian dish or cooking something to order.
+However, in local restaurants the choice will be more limited with a pasta dish or omelette typically offered.